RV-Arun22/RTL-practice-projects/README.md

 # RTL-practice-projects
+Design and simulation files of a few digital modules I felt were important to code out.
-Part of the '50 days of RTL'
+(Taken from '50 days of RTL coding' pdf)

 **Not yet complete**